rRupeshRanjan/ES-Java-client-demo/README.md

-# jest-webflux-demo
+# ES-Java-Client-webflux-demo
-This demonstrates using jest (java elasticsearch client) along with spring webflux to create REST APIs.
+This demonstrates using ES high level client along with spring webflux to create REST APIs.